xieweiAlex/English_Learning/words/2023/words-Jan.md

+The main focus of their ire is that, starting Feb.
+13, 2023, it will cost twice as many of the program’s reward points, called stars, to earn a free cup of hot coffee.
+When companies pare rewards programs back, there is often significant customer pushback.

 Not cheating on your spouse, not sexually assaulting a captive person, these are hardly achievements worthy of being feted for.

 Those with a penchant for large-mouthed bass, trout, catfish, and other freshwater fish may be getting dangerous doses of PFAS, aka “forever chemicals,” according to a new study.